Director, Environmental Law Program

 - College of Law

-Marianne Cufone is an environmental attorney and long time conservation and healthy affordable food advocate.
-She works in natural resources management, focused on threatened species, oceans, fisheries, food and farming.
-Over the past 17 years she has challenged and helped write and pass many significant federal, state and local policies and laws.
-She’s litigated major environmental cases and worked for various non-profit groups through her company, Environment Matters, which provides legal, policy and communications support.
+Marianne Cufone is an environmental attorney and long-time conservation and healthy affordable food advocate.
+Her expertise is in natural resources management, focused on oceans, fisheries, threatened species, food and farming.
+Over the past 20 years, she challenged, and collaborated in writing and passing many significant federal, state and local policies and laws.
+She litigated important environmental cases, and represented various non-profit and community groups, providing legal, policy and communications support.